Go Back Email Link

 Instructions

-• Prepare the Dough.
+• Make dough.
 In a large mixing bowl, whisk together the flour, sugar, and salt.
 Then, add the cold, cubed butter to the bowl.
 Blend the butter into the flour mixture using a pastry cutter or your fingertips until it resembles coarse crumbs.
 Gradually sprinkle ice water into the bowl, one tablespoon at a time, mixing with a fork until the dough just begins to come together.
 When the dough holds together without being wet or sticky, stop adding water.
 Press the dough into a ball, then flatten it into a disk.

 • Fry.
 In a deep skillet or heavy-bottomed pot, heat the oil to 350°F (175°C).
 Use a thermometer to check the temperature for safety and accuracy.
 Fry the hand pies in batches, careful not to overcrowd the pan, until golden brown and crispy, about 3-4 minutes per side.
 Use a slotted spoon or tongs to transfer the pies to a paper towel-lined plate to drain.